Iron Condor Calculator

 Risk Management Is Critical

-While iron condors have defined risk, the max loss is typically 1.5-3x the max profit.
-A single max-loss trade can erase 2-3 winning trades.
+While iron condors have defined risk, the max loss is typically larger than the max profit (in the default example, $300 loss vs $200 profit — a 0.67 risk/reward ratio).
+A single max-loss trade can erase the gains from two or three winning trades.
 Always use predefined exit rules and never let a losing iron condor reach max loss.
-Professional traders typically exit at 1.5-2x the credit received.
+Many systematic traders exit at roughly 1.5-2x the credit received.

 ~